Jefferson Memorial Handicap Parking

 Wheelchair Availability at the Jefferson Memorial

-There is a National Park Service information kiosk underneath the Jefferson Memorial.
-Here, they will lend you a free folding wheelchair for use around the Jefferson Memorial.
+All of the major memorials have wheelchairs that the National Park Service will lend you to explore that memorial.
 All you need is an ID.
-Unfortunately, by the time you get there from the parking area, you have already come most of the distance.
-But, if you are with an abled person, that person could run up and get the wheelchair and take it back to the street to come and get you.
+Unfortunately, the Jefferson Memorial is the one memorial where it is difficult to access this service.
+There is no fully staffed information office.
+You must first find a National Park Service Ranger within the Jefferson Memorial and have him get you a wheelchair from a supply room.
+However, by the time you get there from the parking area, you have already come most of the distance.
+If you are with an abled person, that person could run up and get the wheelchair and take it back to the street to come and get you.
+The other memorials have a much easier system to obtain a National Park Service wheelchair.
+At the Jefferson Memorial, it is not a very convenient option.

 Don’t Drive! — Take a Pedicab Tour including the Jefferson Memorial